NOAA-OWP/lstm/README.md

 These three models are trained with different inputs, but they all will run with the same [BMI](./src/bmi_lstm.py) and [LSTM](./src/nextgen_cuda_lstm.py) model.

 ## Dependencies
 Running this model requires python and the libraries listed in the [environment file](./environment.yml).
 This example uses [Anaconda](https://www.anaconda.com), but it isn’t a requirement.
 You can opt to set up a python environment without it by using the libraries specified in the `environment.yml` file.
-Notice that `xarray` has a specific version defined in the environment file (0.14.0).
-The newer versions are incompatible with the current example files, for some reason that will be fixed at some point, so for now, make sure to use this specific version of Xarray.
 If you have Anaconda, you can easily create an environment (`bmi_lstm`) with the required libraries using:  `conda env create -f environment.yml`.

+Notice that `xarray` has a specific version defined in the environment file (0.14.0) as the newer versions are incompatible with the current example files.
+The same goes for `llvm-openmp`, which we set to version 10.0.0 in the dependencies.
+On some Mac Anaconda releases, users received an error message stating `OMP: Error #15: Initializing libiomp5.dylib, but found libomp.dylib already initialized.` If you get this message, please make sure you have ` - llvm-openmp=10.0.0` set in your environment.yml file.
+More information on different solutions to resolving this issue can be found [here](https://stackoverflow.com/questions/62903775/intel-mkl-error-using-conda-and-matplotlib-library-not-loaded-rpath-libiomp5) and [here](https://stackoverflow.com/questions/62903775/intel-mkl-error-using-conda-and-matplotlib-library-not-loaded-rpath-libiomp5).

+If at any point you want to see the full list of the packages and dependencies in your activated `bmi_lstm` environment, run `conda env export > environment_<rename>.yml` replacing `<rename>` with your text of choice to avoid overwriting the original `environment.yml` file.

 ## Running BMI LSTM
 This section goes through an example of running the LSTM with the BMI interface.
 These are only examples.
 If a user wants to run the LSTM with BMI, then these are a jumping off point.
 These examples were developed to provide a quick testing ground for running the LSTM with the [Nextgen framework](https://github.com/NOAA-OWP/ngen).

 Note that this code assumes the use of the `bmi_lstm` environment for Anaconda.
 To load this environment, enter `conda activate bmi_lstm`.

 Be aware that these scripts are examples and may require changes for your use case.
 For example, the Python script was developed for the trained LSTM model with limited attributes (`hourly_slope_mean_precip_temp`) and the for loop will need to be changed if running with the LSTM model that was trained with all attributes (an example of this code can be found in the [Jupyter Notebook](./notebooks/run_lstm_bmi.ipynb).

 Running these examples of trained LSTM-based hydrological models require these general steps:
 1. Retrieve atmospheric forcing data that match those included in the trained model
 2. Retrieve the catchment attributes that match those included in the trained model